 Prerequisite: Algebra II, may be taken concurrently.

-Description: Through problems that engage and challenge, students explore a broad range of engineering topics including mechanisms, the strength of structures and materials, and automation.
+Offered in alternate years starting in 2023-2024 Description: Through problems that engage and challenge, students explore a broad range of engineering topics including mechanisms, the strength of structures and materials, and automation.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.